aaguiar/ECSA-2024-Nature-of-Questions-Data/README.md

-# The Nature of Questions that Arise During Software Architecture
+# The Nature of Questions that Arise During Software Architecture Design

 This repository is a companion page for the following publication: